X0rD3v1L/rocket-examples/README.md

 1. **Hello Rocket**: A basic example that sets up a simple web server responding with "Hello, Rocket!".
 2. **Hello Rocket Async**: An asynchronous version of the "Hello Rocket" example, illustrating how to handle asynchronous requests.
 3. **Route Implementation**: Demonstrates various routing techniques, including parameterized routes and handling different HTTP methods.
+4. **Bookstore Project**: A simple REST API simulating a bookstore, showcasing CRUD operations with Rocket.

 ## Getting Started